joeduffy/docs/content/docs/quickstart/azure/destroy-stack.md

 $ pulumi destroy
 ```

 You’ll be prompted to make sure you really want to delete these resources.
-This takes some time.
-Pulumi waits for the ACI to shut down and for the resource group to be removed before it considers the destroy operation to be complete.
+Deletion takes some time, as Pulumi waits for the ACI to shut down and for the resource group to be removed before it considers the destroy operation to be complete.

 ```
 Previewing destroy (dev):